Goya Awards: Awards

-The awards are currently delivered in 28 categories, excluding the Honorary Goya Award and the International Goya Award, with an increase of up to five nominees per category established for the upcoming 37th edition.
-There was a maximum of four candidates for each from the 13th Edition (having been three candidates in the first edition, five in the 2nd and 3rd edition and three from the fourth to the twelfth edition) to the 36th edition.
+The awards are currently delivered in 28 competitive categories, with five nominees per category since the 37th edition.
+Previously, there had been three candidates in the first edition, five in the second and third edition, three from the fourth to the twelfth edition, and four from the thirteenth to the 36th editions.
+In addition, there are two non-competitive categories: the Honorary Goya Award and the International Goya Award.